 Nomination and Appointment Procedures for Representative Board Members

-Each Eligible Organisation and Eligible Constituency shall have and implement its own Selection Process for selecting its Representative Board Member(s) as noted in Article 10 of the Statutes.
+Each Eligible Organisation and Eligible Constituency shall have and implement their own Selection Process for selecting its Representative Board Member(s) as noted in Article 10 of the Statutes.

 With respect to any Representative Board Member, the Governance Committee shall promptly nominate each person designated in writing by an applicable Eligible Organisation or Eligible Constituency as its Representative Board Member, unless (i) the person so designated does not meet the minimal criteria established pursuant to paragraph 2.3 or (ii) in the case of any Eligible Constituency, the Governance Committee shall have concluded, after reasonable investigation, that the person so designated was not chosen in compliance in all material respects with the Eligible Constituency’s Selection Process.